I’m gonna let you in on a secret: Keyword research is the most important thing you can learn about SEO. Full stop.

 Your empty spreadsheet should look something like this:

 Use conditional formatting for each of the search volume, difficulty and CPS/Organic CTR columns.
 You’ll want higher search volume and CPS/Organic CTR metrics to appear green, and lower numbers to appear red.
-Do the opposite for keyword difficulty, with lower numbers being green and higher numbers being red.
+Do the opposite process that you used to find keyword difficulty, with lower numbers being green and higher numbers being red.

 Copy/paste the data from your .CSV file into the spreadsheet.
 If you’ve set up your conditional formatting properly, your spreadsheet will start looking pretty colorful.

-Try using Ahrefs to get a better feel for actual search traffic potential.
+Try using the tool, Ahrefs to get a better feel for actual search traffic potential.

 Here’s how: We can see that the keyword “content marketing agency” is searched 1,500 times per month in the U.S.